-- 1. Remove the (M2x3.5) screw that secures the WLAN card to the system board. - 2.
-Lift the WLAN card bracket away from the WLAN card. - 3.
-Slide and remove the WLAN card from the connector on the system board. - 4.
-Disconnect the antenna cables from the WLAN card.
+- 1. Remove the screw (M2x3.5) that secures the WLAN card to the system board. - 2.
+Slide and lift the WLAN card bracket off the WLAN card. - 3.
+Disconnect the antenna cables from the WLAN card. - 4.
+Slide and remove the WLAN card from the connector on the system board.